 - Demonstrate Integrity, accountability and concern for self, and others

-Example: Accountable for actions, exercises proper judgement, and completes responsibilities according to clinical guidelines and course outcomes.
+Example: Accountable for actions, exercises proper judgment, and completes responsibilities according to clinical guidelines and course outcomes.

 - Exhibit professional, sensitive and effective interactions with clients, families and healthcare constituents